CSM Graduating Class of 2014

 Many of the graduates find full time employment with the department’s Corporate Partner companies.
-Some of these companies include Acorn Industrial, Balfour Beatty Construction, Bonitz Contracting Co., Brasfield & Gorrie, Choate Construction Co., Coakley & Williams Construction Inc., DPR Construction, Fairview Builders LLC, Fluor Corporation, Holder Construction Co., KBR Building Group, Kiewit, Metromont, Patuxent Co., Robins and Morton, Rodgers Builders, FJ Sciame Construction Co., Sloan Construction Co., Thompson Construction Group, Turner Construction Co., Waldrop Mechanical Services, WBG Mechanical Contractors and Engineers and AJ Bright Construction LLC.
+Some of these companies include Balfour Beatty Construction, Brasfield & Gorrie, Choate Construction Co., Coakley & Williams Construction Inc., Eldeco, Inc., Fairview Builders LLC, Fluor Corporation, Gilbane Building Co., Gray Construction, Holder Construction Co., Juneau Construction Co., Mashburn Construction Co., Inc., Metromont, Moss & Associates, Patuxent Co., Robins and Morton, Rodgers Builders, FJ Sciame Construction Co., Skanska USA Building, The Whiting-Turner Contracting Company, Thompson Construction Group, Walbridge, Waldrop Mechanical Services, and WBG Mechanical Contractors and Engineers.

 Because the department’s relationship with its alumni is critical to the success of the department and its programs, the Industry Advisory Committee organized a new Standing Committee – The Alumni Development Committee.
 This committee has been involved in many initiatives to enhance the relationship with the department alumni including the creation of a CSM Department Alumni website.
 You are encouraged to go to that website to learn about what current alumni are doing and let us know about current activities in your life such as marriages, births, new employment, awards received, etc.

 It is critical that the CSM Department continue to provide a quality education and environment for its students, faculty and staff.
 This requires not only adequate funding but also a collaborative relationship with the construction industry.
 Therefore ways to give back to the department are through regular annual monetary contributions to the department, serving as guest speakers, sponsoring field trips, participating in department activities such as its annual golf tournament and other ways.